-Arguably the most prominent parade in California, the annual Tournament of Roses Parade winds its way through the streets of Pasadena for the 128th time.
-The highlight of the parade is the dozens of floats, covered completely with flowers or other natural material, that each year grow in ingenuity and complexity.
-Equestrian performances also thrill the crowds, and 16 exceptional marching bands make the cut to participate.
+Equestrian performances also thrill the crowds, and 18 exceptional marching bands make the cut to participate.
 More than a million spectators are expected to line the 5.5-mile route.

-In addition to the Parade itself, the floats can be viewed while they're being decorated or after the parade.
+The floats can also be viewed after the parade.

 The parade's equestrian entertainers can be seen three days before the parade at Equestfest in Burbank.

-(If you can't make it to Pasadena on New Year's Day, the parade can also be viewed locally on ABC, Hallmark Channel, HGTV, KTLA , NBC, RFD-TV and Univision.)
+(If you can't make it to Pasadena on New Year's Day, the parade can also be viewed locally on ABC, Peacock, KTLA , NBC, RFD-TV and Univision.)